diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 ![](/images/multi-valued-dimension-attribute/pic1.png)

 Here in example for Joe we know that he is interested in cooking, fishing and photography and that in total he has bought 6 units which resulted in a total revenue of 16.

+# Virtual Cubes: Denormalised Fact Tables

+Virtual cubes rely on global dimensions, however, if you are dealing with denormalised fact tables, chances are that you use degenerate dimensions.
+So does this mean you cannot create virtual cubes for them?
+Not quite.
+You can trick the system:

+Just create a view for each degenerate table (e.g. `vw_dim_location`) and use this one in the table reference of the global dim.